-To appoint a campaign treasurer, a candidate files FORM CTA or FORM JCTA with the appropriate filing authority.
+To appoint a campaign treasurer, a candidate files FORM CTA with the appropriate filing authority.

 Qualifications of Campaign Treasurer.
 A candidate may appoint himself, a relative, a friend, or anyone else as campaign treasurer.
-A person is ineligible for appointment as a campaign treasurer if the person is the campaign treasurer of a political committee and has outstanding filing obligations.
+A person is ineligible for appointment as a campaign treasurer if the person is the campaign treasurer of a political committee that has outstanding filing obligations.

-Duties of Campaign Treasurer.
-A candidate's campaign treasurer has no official duties or liability.
+Duties of a Candidate's Campaign Treasurer.
+A candidate's campaign treasurer has no official duties.
 The candidate, not the campaign treasurer, is required to sign reports.
 (The treasurer of a political committee is required to file reports for the committee.)